CyrTec/cyrtec/README.md

-# Our services — How can I help?
+# CyrTec services — How can I help?

 ## At CyrTec, I do two things.